halftheopposite/graph-dungeon-generator/README.md

 A simple graph-based procedural dungeon generator.

-Want to try the generator?
-Click [here](https://halftheopposite.github.io/graph-dungeon-generator/) and have some fun 🧙‍♂️.
+Want to play with the generator?
+[Try the demo here](https://halftheopposite.github.io/graph-dungeon-generator/) and have some fun 🧙‍♂️.

 ## Running the project